caseydlvr/youtube-dl_audio/README.md

 ## Dependencies

 - youtube-dl available in $PATH
-- ffmpeg (for transcoding)
+- ffmpeg (used by youtube-dl for transcoding)
-- atomicparsley (for embedding thumbnail)
+- atomicparsley (used by youtube-dl for embedding thumbnails and metadata)

+### installing dependencies on macOS (using homebrew)

+- brew install youtube-dl
+- brew install ffmpeg
+- brew install atomicparsley